AlexTemirbulatow/DotsAndBoxes.web/README.md

 #### 2. Frontend (Vue.js)

-Navigate to the `vue_ui` directory and install the dependencies:
+Navigate to the `/vue_ui` directory and install the dependencies:

 ```bash
 cd vue_ui